 Why should cleaning be a sector where workers just survive?
 Why not a cleaning business whose workers thrive?

-The parish’s Social Responsibility Liaison Miriam Goodacre took on the project, secured a grant from the Corporation of London for a feasibility study and in 2014 won a Dragon’s Den competition organised by the Church Mission Society (CMS) which gave her access to training and support in developing the business idea.
-In fact, CMS were so interested in the idea they are now an investor.
+The parish’s Social Responsibility Liaison Miriam Goodacre led the project, secured a grant from the Corporation of London for a feasibility study and in 2014 won a Dragon’s Den competition, organised by the Church Mission Society (CMS).
+This gave her access to training and support in developing the business idea.
+In fact, CMS were so interested in the idea they became a founder investor.